oudream/RobWork/doc/sphinx/installation/ubuntu_install.rst

 These are the remaining special packages not mentioned yet.

-- libsdurwhw-dev
-    - This package is automatically fetched when needed and contains the shared include files for RobWorkHardWare
 - robworkstudio
     - This packages contains the binary for running robworkstudio.
     - The program will automatically detect and load sdurws plugins as you download them.